doubleunion/arooo/README.md

 ### Deploying and Heroku access

-This section only pertains if you have Heroku & Deployment access.
+This section only pertains if you have heroku & deployment access

 If you are a DU member, see https://docs.google.com/document/d/19LbIYB2RDy-17UXuQx6wLgKp2EdLdqj-pg1cm3EpSb8/edit for more information on getting permission.